libp2p/specs/protocol-select/README.md

 [Heuristics](#heuristics) section below.
 Nodes, when dialing, MUST NOT yet use Protocol Select, but instead continue to use [Multistream Select].

-Once a large enogh fraction of the network has upgraded, one can transition to phase 2.
+Once a large enough fraction of the network has upgraded, one can transition to phase 2.

 #### Phase 2